namnamir/threat-hunting/Cybersecurity-Terms.md

  - **Denial-of-Service (DoS)**: The prevention of authorized access to resources or the delaying of time-critical operations.
 (Time-critical may be milliseconds or it may be hours, depending upon the service provided.)
 Source: NIST SP 800-27 Rev A
  - **Domain Name Service (DNS)**: This acronym can be applied to three interrelated elements: a service, a physical server and a network protocol.
  - **Encapsulation**: Enforcement of data hiding and code hiding during all phases of software development and operational use.
 Bundling together data and methods is the process of encapsulation; its opposite process may be called unpacking, revealing, or using other terms.
 Also used to refer to taking any set of data and packaging it or hiding it in another data structure, as is common in network protocols and encryption.
- - **risk'stion**: The process and act of converting the message from its plaintext to ciphertext.
+ - **Encryption**: The process and act of converting the message from its plaintext to cipher-text.
 Sometimes it is also referred to as enciphering.
 The two terms are sometimes used interchangeably in literature and have similar meanings.
  - **File Transfer Protocol (FTP)**: The internet protocol (and program) used to transfer files between hosts.
  - **Fragment attack**: In a fragment attack, an attacker fragments traffic in such a way that a system is unable to put data packets back together.
  - **Hardware**: The physical parts of a computer and related devices.
  - **Hybrid cloud**: A combination of public cloud storage and private cloud storage where some critical data resides in the enterprise’s private cloud while other data is stored and accessible from a public cloud storage provider.
  - **Infrastructure as a Service (IaaS)**: The provider of the core computing, storage and network hardware and software that is the foundation upon which organizations can build and then deploy applications.
 IaaS is popular in the data center where software and servers are purchased as a fully outsourced service and usually billed on usage and how much of the resource is used.
  - **Internet Control Message Protocol (ICMP)**: An IP network protocol standardized by the Internet Engineering Task Force (IETF) through RFC 792 to determine if a particular service or host is available.
- - **Internet Protocol (IPv4)**: Standard protocol for transmission of data from source to destinations in packet-switched communications networks and interconnectedsystem's of such networks.
+ - **Internet Protocol (IPv4)**: Standard protocol for transmission of data from source to destinations in packet-switched communications networks and interconnected systems of such networks.
 CNSSI 4009-2015
  - **Man-in-the-Middle**: An attack where the adversary positions himself in between the user and the System so that he can intercept and alter data traveling between them.
 Source: NISTIR 7711
- - **Microsegmentation**: Part of a zero-trust strategy that breaks LANs into very small, highly localized zones using firewalls or similar technologies.
+ - **Micro-segmentation**: Part of a zero-trust strategy that breaks LANs into very small, highly localized zones using firewalls or similar technologies.
 At the limit, this places firewall at every connection point.
  - **Oversized Packet Attack**: Purposely sending a network packet that is larger than expected or larger than can be handled by the receiving System, causing the receiving System to fail unexpectedly.
- - **Packet**: Representation of data at Layeruser'sthe Open Systems Interconnection (OSI) model.
+ - **Packet**: Representation of data at Layer 3 of the Open Systems Interconnection (OSI) model.
  - **Payload**: The primary action of a malicious code attack.
  - **Payment Card Industry Data Security Standard (PCI DSS)**: An information security standard administered by the Payment Card Industry Security Standards Council that applies to merchants and service providers who process credit or debit card transactions.
  - **Platform as a Service (PaaS)**: The web-authoring or application development middleware environment that allows applications to be built in the cloud before they’re deployed as SaaS assets.
  - **Private cloud**: The phrase used to describe a cloud computing platform that is implemented within the corporate firewall, under the control of the IT department.
 A private cloud is designed to offer the same features and benefits of cloud systems, but removes a number of objections to the cloud computing model, including control over enterprise and customer data, worries about security, and issues connected to regulatory compliance.
  - **Protocols**: A set of rules (formats and procedures) to implement and control some type of association (that is, communication) between systems.
 NIST SP 8organization's **Public cloud**: The cloud infrastructure is provisioned for open use by the general public.
-It may be owned, managed, and operated by a business, academicsystem'sernment organization, or some combination of them.
+It may be owned, managed, and operated by a business, academic, or government organization, or some combination of them.
 It exists on the premises of the cloud provider.
 NIST SP 800-145
  - **Simple Mail Transport Protocol (SMTP)**: The standard communication protocol for sending and receiving emails between senders and receivers.
  - **Software**: Computer programs and associated data that may be dynamically written or modified during execution.
 NIST SP 80-37 Rev. 2
- - **Software as a Service (SaaS)**: The cloud customer uses the cloud provider’s applications running within a cloud infrastructure.
-The applications are accessible from varorganization'svices through either a thin client interface, such as a web browser or a program interface.
-The consumer does not manage or control the underlying cloudorganization'se including network, servers, operating systems, storage, or even individual application capabilities, with the possible exception of limited user-specific application configuration settings.
+ - **Software as a Service (SaaS)**: The capability provided to the consumer is to use the provider’s applications running on a cloud infrastructure.
+The applications are accessible from various client devices through either a thin client interface, such as a web browser (e.g., web-based email), or a program interface.
+The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, storage, or even individual application capabilities, with the possible exception of limited user-specific application configuration settings.
 Derived from NIST 800-145
  - **Spoofing**: Faking the sending address of a transmission to gain illegal entry into a secure system.
 CNSSI 4009-2015
- - **Transport Control Protocol/Internet Protocol (TCP/IP) Model**: Internetworking protocol model created by the IETF, which specifies four layers of functionality: Link layer (physical communications), Internet Layer (network-to-network communication), Transport Layer (basic channels for connections and coincident'sss exchange of data between hosts), and Application Layer, where other protocols and user applications programs make use of network services.
+ - **Transport Control Protocol/Internet Protocol (TCP/IP) Model**: Inter-networking protocol model created by the IETF, which specifies four layers of functionality: Link layer (physical communications), Internet Layer (network-to-network communication), Transport Layer (basic channels for connections and coincident'sss exchange of data between hosts), and Application Layer, where other protocols and user applications programs make use of network services.
  - **Virtual Local Area Network (VLAN)**: A logical organization, servers, and network devices that appear on the same LAN despite their geographical distribution.
  - **VPN**: A virtual private network (VPN), built on top of existing networks, that can provide a secure communications mechanism for transmission between networks.
  - **Wireless Area Network (WLAN)**: A group of computers and devices that are located in the same vicinity, forming a network based on radio transmissions rather than wired connections.
 A Wi-Fi is network is a type of WLAN.
  - **Zenmap**: The graphical user interface (GUI) for the Nmap Security Scanner, an open-source application that scans networks to determine everything that is connected as well as other information.
  - **Zero Trust**: Removing the design belief that the network has any trusted space.
 Security is managed at each possible level, representing the most granular asset.
-Microsegmentation of workloads is a tool of the model.
+Micro-segmentation of workloads is a tool of the model.

 # Security Operations
  - **Application Server**: A computer responsible for hosting applications to user workstations.
 NIST SP 800-82 Rev.2
  - **Asymmetric Encryption**: An algorithm that uses one key to encrypt and a different key to decrypt the input plaintext.
  - **Checksum**: A digit representing the sum of the correct digits in a piece of stored or transmitted digital data, against which later comparisons can be made to detect errors in the data.
- - **Ciphertext**: The altered form of a plaintext message so it is unreadable for anyone except the intended recipients.
+ - **cipher-text**: The altered form of a plaintext message so it is unreadable for anyone except the intended recipients.
 In other words, it has been turned into a secret.
  - **Classification**: Classification identifies the degree of harm to the organization, its stakeholders or others that might result if an information asset is divulged to an unauthorized person, process or organization.
 In short, classification is focused first and foremost on maintaining the confidentiality of the data, based on the data sensitivity.
  - **Configuration management**: A process and discipline used to ensure that the only changes made to a system are those that have been authorized and validated.
  - **Cryptanalyst**: One who performs cryptanalysis which is the study of mathematical techniques for attempting to defeat cryptographic techniques and/or information systems security.
 This includes the process of looking for errors or weaknesses in the implementation of an algorithm or of the algorithm itself.
  - **Cryptography**: The study or applications of methods to secure or protect the meaning and content of messages, files, or other information, usually by disguise, obscuration, or other transformations of that content and meaning.
  - **Data Loss Prevention (DLP)**: System capabilities designed to detect and prevent the unauthorized use and transmission of information.
  - **Decryption**: The reverse process from encryption.
-It is the process of converting a ciphertext message back into plaintext through the use of the cryptographic algorithm and the appropriate key for decryption (which is the same for symmetric encryption, but different for asymmetric encryption).
+It is the process of converting a cipher-text message back into plaintext through the use of the cryptographic algorithm and the appropriate key for decryption (which is the same for symmetric encryption, but different for asymmetric encryption).
 This term is also used interchangeably with the “deciphering.”
  - **Degaussing**: A technique of erasing data on disk or tape (including video tapes) that, when performed properly, ensures that there is insufficient magnetic remanence to reconstruct data.
  - **Digital Signature**: The result of a cryptographic transformation of data which, when properly implemented, provides the services of origin authentication, data integrity, and signer non-repudiation.
 NIST SP 800-12 Rev. 1
  - **Egress Monitoring**: Monitoring of outgoing network traffic.
- - **Encryption**: The process and act of converting the message from its plaintext to ciphertext.
+ - **Encryption**: The process and act of converting the message from its plaintext to cipher-text.
 Sometimes it is also referred to as enciphering.
 The two terms are sometimes used interchangeably in literature and have similar meanings.
  - **Encryption System**: The total set of algorithms, processes, hardware, software, and procedures that taken together provide an encryption and decryption capability.
  - **Hardening**: A reference to the process of applying secure configurations (to reduce the attack surface) and locking down various hardware, communications systems, and software, including operating system, web server, application server, application, etc. Hardening is normally performed based on industry guidelines and benchmarks, such as those provided by the Center for Internet Security (CIS).
  - **Hash Function**: An algorithm that computes a numerical value (called the hash value) on a data file or electronic message that is used to represent that file or message and depends on the entire contents of the file or message.
 A hash function can be considered to be a fingerprint of the file or message.
 NIST SP 800-152